peminguyen/Reproduction-Of-Dense-Passage-Retrieval/README.md

 3. `evaluate.py`
 4. `plot.py`

+TODO: replace above with commands (though it should be self-explanatory if you look at the argparses...)
 ### Useful links/credits

 * For getting a distributed version of our model up and running, we followed [this tutorial](https://yangkky.github.io/2019/07/08/distributed-pytorch-tutorial.html).
 There are some extra things that we needed to pay extra attention to--DDP is very finicky and the paper is very particular about how training should be set up (which is probably why they do not use any of the built-in PyTorch classes and instead implement their own DataIterators, etc.).